 Purpose and function

-The School Reference Group will work collaboratively with the Executive Principal in the development, planning and shared decision making of each school’s Connected Communities strategy.
+The Local School Reference Group works collaboratively with the Executive Principal in the development, planning and shared decision making of each school’s Connected Communities Strategy.

-The School Reference Group’s core membership, as per the Terms of Reference, is as follows:
+The Local School Reference Group’s core membership, as per the Terms of Reference, is as follows:

 - Local AECG President (Chair)

-- P&C representative (Vice Chair) – where a P&C Association operate
+- P&C representative (Vice Chair) – where a P&C Association operates

 - two parents